eclipse-edc/IdentityHub/README.md

 Here, developers find everything necessary to build and run a basic "vanilla" version of IdentityHub.

+## Security Warning
+Older versions of IdentityHub (in particular <= 0.3.1 ) **must not be used anymore**, as they were intended for proof-of-concept purposes only and may contain **significant security vulnerabilities** (for example missing authn/authz on the API) and possibly others.
+**Please always use the latest version of IdentityHub.**

 ## Quick start

 A basic launcher configured with in-memory stores (i.e. no persistent storage) can be found [here](launcher/).
 There are